codedemonuk/operations-review-2022/src/index.md

 The Community Trigger can be used if a person has complained to Hertsmere Borough Council, the police and/or a registered housing provider (social landlord) on 3 or more occasions about separate incidents in the past 6 months.
 Each incident must have been reported within one month of it happening.
 This is the threshold for a community trigger review.

-Each area previously chaired their own community trigger review meetings, however advice and best practice from consultant agencies have suggested that reviews be chaired by an independent individual: ideally an officer who works within ASB but not for the local authority, Police or housing association in question.
+Each area previously chaired their own community trigger review meetings, however advice and best practice from consultant agencies have suggested that reviews be chaired by an independent individual - ideally an officer who works within ASB but not for the local authority, Police or housing association in question.

 Hertsmere’s Community Safety Intervention Officer acted as an independent chair for Welwyn & Hatfield Council in February 2022 and it was felt that having an independent chair meant there was no professional bias upon the case discussion and allowed for a fresh perspective and a higher level of scrutiny on the case management.

 Following this review, Community Safety teams from across Hertfordshire and the HCC Community Safety Unit met and CSPs formally agreed to chair each other’s case reviews or act as an independent case review panel member for future reviews.

-HCC have put together a Terms of Reference for the process which has been agreed by the areas and submitted to the OPCC.
+Hertfordshire County Council have put together a Terms of Reference for the process which has been agreed by the areas and submitted to the OPCC.

 +++